qtBlonded/hello-world/README.md

 # hello-world
-test repository to understand git
+test edit to commit then merge branches